 - When he identifies his unsatisfied need and so on.

 It is a crucial part of the process as no purchase process will ever initiate without the need.
-For Example, Mr Bob realise that he is tired and needs some water to drink.
+For Example, Mr Bob realises that he is tired and needs some water to drink.

 Consumer problems can be Simple or Complex.
 On the other hand, their needs can be Original or Derived.
 In addition, it can be generated instantaneously or get influenced by external stimuli.

 In individuals, Internal or External stimulus senses the need for any product or service.

 - Internal Stimuli: In this, the need generation occurs due to internal drives like Thrust, Hunger, etc.

 - External Stimuli: Need that generates in response to any Advertisement, Radio Jingle, Pamphlets, etc.